MostAwesomeDude/construct/docs/compilation.rst

 RawCopy Checksum Compressed are not compilable

-Lazy* OnDemand are not compilable

-.. warning:: This section items are (probably) permanent.
+.. warning:: These items are (probably) permanent.

 Lambdas (unlike `this` expressions) are not compilable

-Global string encoding is applied during compilation (not parsing)
+Global string encoding is applied during compilation (not parsing and building)

 Some classes require fixed-sized subcons (otherwise raise NotImplementedError if compiled)